HyeongMokJeong/project_timer_ver2/README.md

 # project_timer_ver2

-This is a program called "LoLKor" that helps to create "Anime timer" in Naver Cafe. background web scraping, pyautogui-based.
+This is a program that helps to create "timer" in Naver Cafe. background web scraping, pyautogui-based.
 Conditions are required for smooth use.